-Join Chris Meyer for an in-depth discussion in this video Reversible stabilization with Warp Stabilizer VFX, part of Screen Replacement with After Effects and mocha AE.
+Join Chris Meyer for an in-depth discussion in this video Reversible stabilization with Warp Stabilizer VFX, part of After Effects and mocha AE: Screen Replacement.

 The purpose of this course was to show you how to solve a typical visual effects shot, such as putting a brand new screen on existing footage of a laptop computer with a handheld camera.
 We used mocha-AE to place the new screen over the old screen and we used Rotobrush to cut out a copy of the hands and place them in front of our brand new screen.
 But again, my point here was not just to show you how to solve this one particular shot, but instead to give you an idea of the workflow of how to tackle shots like this.